AnisBenGhanem/mqtt-async-communication/README.md

 ```

 ____CALLBACKS____\
-Since this is a test, we have only applyed async on the on_message function to make it asyunchronous.
+Since this is a test, we have only applied async on the on_message function to make it asynchronous.

 ``` python
 def on_connect(client, flags, rc, properties):